DuendeSoftware-FluffyBunny/TokenServices/README.md

 2.  **token_exchange**
   This is custom because there is no reference answer when it comes to exchanging an id_token (issued by google) for an access_token to services that I control.
   This is used for granting authorization to services that a user can access.
   In this flow I fan out calls to well known external services, passing them the user and scopes that were requested.
-The external service rejects, accepts or accepts and modifies the requeted scopes.
+The external service rejects, accepts or accepts and modifies the requested scopes.
 The real control of what a user gets access to is delegated to the actual services.

 3. **token_exchange_mutate**
    This is a followup to a token_exhange where ***"Oops, I wish I would have asked for more scopes in the original token_exchange!"***  This is similar, but [better](docs/mutate-vs-on-behalf-of.md), to the a ["On Behalf Of" flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).
 This flow requires that reference_tokens be used, because we want to modify the backend database by changing the scopes the original access_token is pointing to.
 In this case a special token_exchange is rerun but with more scopes than before.
 The output doesn't change the infield access_token or refresh_token.